 Classification of PG bitumens is done at high and low temperatures.

-The major issue for high-temperature performance is rutting, which normally takes a while to amass.
+The primary issue for high-temperature performance is rutting, which typically develops over time.
 It takes some time for rutting to disappear.

-To evaluate bitumen’s performance, the average maximum and minimum environment temperatures at which asphalt will be made are chosen.
+To evaluate bitumen’s performance, the average maximum and minimum environmental temperatures at which asphalt will be made are chosen.

 The bitumen is then exposed to these two temperatures for a week.

-The high temperature in these grades is in the range of 46 to 82 °C and the low temperature is in the range is -46 to -10 °C.
+The high temperature in these grades is in the range of 46 to 82 °C, and the low temperature is in the range of -46 to -10 °C.

-Grading bitumen is based on a positive number and a negative number, which indicates the maximum and minimum temperature.
+Grading bitumen is based on a positive number and a negative number, which indicate the maximum and minimum temperatures.

 For instance, bitumen PG 64-10 meets the performance factor at an average seven-day maximum pavement temperature of 64 °C and also at a minimum pavement temperature of -10 °C.